 In Summary

 Now you understand why Levothyroxine does not work in many patients.
 Treatment of hypothyroidism is pretty complex.
-For this reason, it requires an in-depth knowledge on the part of your physician to properly manage your underactive thyroid state.
-Simply putting every hypothyroid patient on Levothyroxine and then keep tweaking the dose based on TSH level is a superficial and unscientific approach!
+For this reason, it requires an in-depth knowledge on the part of your physician to properly manage your under-active thyroid state.
+Unfortunately, most physicians simply put every hypothyroid patient on Levothyroxine and then keep tweaking the dose based on TSH level.
+Perhaps now you understand why it is a superficial and unscientific approach!

 Caution: You must never stop your levothyroxine or any other medication without first consulting your health care professional.